Building Your Reputation With Testimonials And User Reviews

 Getting a testimonial from a happy customer can be as simple as just asking for it.

-Here are some useful tips for soliciting testimonials from your customers:
+Here are some useful guidelines for soliciting testimonials:

-- Make it a part of your business processes to contact customers after 60 days with an email reminder for a testimonial if you did not obtain one immediately after completing your service.
+- Contact clients after a specific period of time, e.g. 14 days with an email request for a testimonial if you have not obtained one after completing your service.

-- Add a text box for entering testimonials in client surveys.
+- Include a field for testimonials in client satisfaction surveys.

-- Pull out your phone next time you visit clients or hand over a finished project and if they are delighted with your services, ask them if they would be happy to record a short video testimonial/feedback interview.
-When recording the video, describe to viewers what you have done for your client and record the client’s positive reactions and feedback.
+- Pull out your phone when you next visit a client or hand over a completed job and if they are delighted with the results, ask them if they would be happy to record a quick video testimonial/feedback interview.
+When recording your video, describe to your viewers what you have done for your client and capture the client’s positive reactions and feedback.

 - Make it easy for them.
-If a client sends you positive written feedback that contains snippets of useful testimonial material interspersed with the rest of their message, grab the best sections (only use what they have written – don’t put words into their mouth), and shape these into a testimonial, then contact your client and ask them for permission to quote them on your site.
-Explain that you have already prepared something to save them time and let them know they are completely free to edit what you have written however they like before replying with their approval.
+When a client sends you positive written feedback that contains snippets of useful testimonial material interspersed with the rest of their message, grab the best sections (only use what they have given you – don’t put words into their mouth), and use these to create a testimonial, then contact the client and ask them for permission to publish it.
+Explain that you have already prepared something to help them save time and let them know they are completely free to modify what you have written however they see fit before replying with their approval.

-Offer To Post A Link To Their Site Wherever You Publish Their Testimonial
+Offer To Publish A Link To The Source Wherever You Publish Their Testimonial

-Offer to post a link to their site in exchange for their testimonial.
-This is a great incentive to get clients to provide you with a testimonial.
-It also makes an implicit statement to visitors that your testimonials are real and can be verified.
+Offer to post a link to their website in exchange for their testimonial.
+This is a great incentive to get clients to provide a testimonial.
+It also makes the implicit statement to visitors that your testimonials are real and can be verified.

-Include Testimonial Requests In Your Auto Responder/Newsletter Messages
+Add Testimonial Requests To Your Auto Responder/Newsletter Messages

-If you have a subscriber list, include requests for a testimonial in a periodic newsletter message.
-This should be timed to reach subscribers just after your clients have had a chance to assess the results of using your product, service or solution.
-Use words like “I need a quick favor” in the subject of your message and make the point of your email or message specifically about asking them to provide honest feedback, a testimonial, or a product review.
+If you have a list of subscribers, include a request for a testimonial in one of your newsletter mailouts.
+This should be done after your clients have had a chance to experience your products.
+Use words like “I need a quick favor” in the subject of your email and make the point of your email or message specifically about asking clients to provide honest feedback, a testimonial, or a review.

 Use LinkedIn

-The LinkedIn “Recommendations” feature lets you request testimonials from other members that become part of your account.
-The process for requesting and providing recommendations is simple and user-friendly and the person providing the recommendation gets a link to their profile.
-If you get a positive recommendation on LinkedIn, ask for permission to reprint it on your website (you can offer to publish a link back to their website in exchange).
+The LinkedIn “Recommendations” feature allows you to request testimonials that become part of your account.
+With LinkedIn, the process for requesting and providing recommendations is quite simple and user-friendly and the person who provides the recommendation gets a link to their profile.
+If you get a recommendation on LinkedIn, ask their permission to reprint it on your website (tip: offer to publish a link back to their profile in exchange).

-Create a new section on your web site for customer testimonials and add a “read more customer testimonials …” link pointing to this section whenever you have added small blocks of testimonials on your content sections.
+Create a new section on your website for customer testimonials and add a “read more testimonials …” link to your main testimonials section throughout your content sections.

-Useful Tip: You can measure how useful user testimonials are by how long visitors stay on the section of your pages or posts where you have added the testimonial content.
-A great tool for monitoring visitor behavior on your pages are “heatmaps”.
+Tip: You can measure the effectiveness of your user testimonials by how long visitors remain on the section of your pages or posts where you have added the testimonial content. ”Heatmapping” technology is a great way to monitoring what visitors are doing on your pages.

 Testimonial Plugins For WordPress

-If your website or blog is powered by WordPress, you can use a plugin to display testimonials.
-Some plugins also allow you to add a form to your pages where users can submit feedback and testimonials.
+If your site or blog is powered by WordPress, you can use a plugin to add and display testimonials.
+Some plugins also allow you to add forms to your pages where users can submit reviews and testimonials.

-Once your testimonial plugin is installed and set up (with instructions for using the testimonials submission form – if available), you can then refer users to your “Testimonials” page.
+Once your testimonial plugin is installed and set up (make sure to provide simple instructions for adding testimonials via the submission form – if available), all you have to do is send customers to your “Testimonials” page.

 Easy Testimonials

-Easy Testimonials is a free plugin that lets you add testimonials to your sidebar as a widget, or embed testimonials into a Page or Post using a shortcode.
-The plugin also lets you publish a list of all testimonials or output a random testimonial, and include an image with each testimonial, which can be used to add a photo of the testimonial author, a logo, etc.
+Easy Testimonials is a free WP plugin that lets you add testimonials to your sidebar as a widget, or embed testimonials into posts and pages using a shortcode.
+The plugin also lets you add a list of all your testimonials or output a random testimonial, and include an image with each testimonial, which you can use for adding a photo of the testimonial author, their logo, etc.

-The plugin also provides users with a “pro” version with additional features and developer support.
+The Easy Testimonials plugin also provides a “pro” version with additional features and developer support.

 Testimonials Widget

-Testimonials Widget is a free plugin that lets you randomly slide or list selected portfolios, reviews, quotes, or text with videos or images on your pages and posts.
-You can insert testimonials using a shortcode, theme functions, or widgets with category and tag selections and specify different display options such as random or specific ordering.
+Testimonials Widget is a free WP plugin that lets you randomly slide or list selected portfolios, quotes, reviews, or text with videos or images on your web site.
+You can insert customer testimonials using a shortcode, theme functions, or widgets with category and tag selections and specify different display options such as random or specific ordering.

-Testimonials Widget has plenty of additional features available via a premium version, including built-in functions SEO functionality and technical support.
+Testimonials Widget makes loads more features available via a premium version, including built-in functions SEO functionality and plugin support.

 Testimonials WordPress Plugin

-This is a premium plugin that provides a range of great features right out of the box, including:
+This premium plugin provides a range of great features right out of the box, including:

-- Responsive design that resizes to display correctly on any device or browser.
+- Responsive design that resizes for displaying correctly on any device or browser.

-- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode
+- Options to display your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. via a shortcode

-- Styling options (display image on top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colours, font types and more.
+- Styling options (display image on top, bottom, or side of the testimonial, display testimonials in a speech bubble, customized font and background colors, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below:

-Client testimonials and customer reviews are powerful sources of content that help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
-Always ask for feedback, reviews, and testimonials from your clients, and publish positive content about your business on your website.
+Customer reviews and client testimonials are great sources of content that can help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
+Always ask for feedback, reviews, and testimonials from your clients or customers, and publish positive content about your business on your site.

 Additional Info

-The articles below provide useful information about creating effective testimonials and were used when researching information for sections of this article:
+The articles below are a great source of information about creating effective testimonials and were helpful in providing research and information for sections of this article:

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them